 Maybe the friendship wasn’t as great as they thought it was.
 Often toxic friends are the ones that “breakup with us” so they may one day actually be thankful for the ending.
 Silver-linings can be talked about too soon, so be mindful before you share that “this is for the best” with your teen.
 If it’s too soon, you may find yourself on the other side of a cold shoulder.

 With all of this said, here are 15 ways to help your teen recover from a friendship breakup

 1. Be There

 Your teen will open up more if he feels understood.
 By holding back judgment, you become your child or teenager’s partner and create a safe harbor and judge-free zone.
-You are your kid’s original teacher.
-Work towards having fun and reducing strain so your connection becomes more important than anything else.
+Remember, you are your kid’s original teacher.
+Being with them whatever their emotional state is all you have to do.